2026 United States House of Representatives elections in Washington

-The 2026 United States House of Representatives elections in Washington will be held on November 3, 2026, to elect the ten U.S. representatives from the State of Washington, one from all ten of the state's congressional districts.
+The 2026 United States House of Representatives elections in Washington will be held on November 3, 2026, to elect the ten U.S. representatives from the state of Washington, one from all ten of the state's congressional districts.
 The elections will coincide with the other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+Primary elections took place on August 4, 2026.

 District 1

+The 1st district is based in the northern Seattle metropolitan area, including Kirkland, Redmond, and parts of Bellevue, Marysville, and Arlington.
 The incumbent is Democrat Suzan DelBene, who was re-elected with 63.0% of the vote in 2024.